tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 <b>Features:</b>
 - Change one or multiple thermostats
-- Trigger based on Mode Change or Routine Execution
+- Trigger based on SmartThings Location Mode Change or SmartThings Routine Execution
   - Choose any (including custom) Ecobee Programs to switch to.
 Or can even choose to Resume Program instead
   - Change the Fan Mode (Optional)
   - Set the Fan Minimum Runtime (Optional)
-  - Also execute at Sunrise or Sunset (Optional)
+  - Disable a Vacation hold (Optional)
 - Trigger based on Program Change on one or more thermostats
-  - Change the Mode or execute a Routine when the thermostat Program Changes - including Vacations!
+  - Change the Location Mode or execute a Routine when the thermostat Program Changes - including Vacations!
 - Temporarily Disable app without having to delete and recreate!

 ## <a name="features-opencontact-sa">`Open Contacts` SmartApp</a>